-Prerequisites: Students wishing to be admitted to SWED3002without having previously completed SWED3001.
-Swedish III.1 will be required to satisfy the Faculty Board through the Head of the School of Modern Languages and Cultures that they have attained elsewhere the required standard.
+Prerequisites: Students wishing to be admitted to SWED3002without having previously completed

+SWED3001.
+Swedish III.1 will be required to satisfy the Faculty Board through the Head of the School of Modern Languages and Cultures that they have attained

 SWED3118.
 Swedish in Sweden (3 credits)